St John's College, Durham

 St John's College is one of the recognised colleges of Durham University.
 The college was established in 1909 as a Church of England theological college and became a full constituent college of the university in 1919.
 The college consists of John's Hall for students studying on any university course and Cranmer Hall (with its own master or warden), an Anglican theological college in the open evangelical tradition.
 All part time and distance learning postgraduate students reading for theology are automatically assigned to St John's.
 Started as a men's college, it was the first Church of England theological college to train men and women together, where it subsequently became mixed.

 St John's is Durham's second smallest college only to St Chad's.
 Being an independent college, St John's is financially and constitutionally independent of the university and has a greater degree of administrative independence than the other, "maintained", colleges.
 However, to maintain its status as a recognised college, the university council must approve the appointment of its principal and be notified of changes to its constitution.

-The college has a reputation for being religious due to it being the only college in Durham authorised to train people to priesthood.
-The college is also strictly traditional and Johnians hold their own matriculation ceremony in their 12th-century chapel, in addition to the university wide matriculation at the Cathedral; members of St John's are also required to wear gowns for weekly formal dinners, and still say grace in Latin.
+The college has a reputation for being religious because it is the only college in Durham authorised to train people to priesthood.
+The college is traditional and Johnians hold their own matriculation ceremony in their 12th-century chapel, in addition to the university wide matriculation at the Cathedral; members of St John's are also required to wear gowns for weekly formal dinners, and still say grace in Latin.
 St John's is the only college in Durham to not charge its students to attend formals.
 Students also get £75 credit for laundry, the only college to offer this.
 The college chapel (Church of St Mary the Less) is also the final resting place of Dame Elizabeth Bowes.
 She had ten children and Queen Elizabeth The Queen Mother was descended from her third son, George Bowes.